SuiJSON is a JSON-based format with restrictions that allow Sui to align JSON inputs more closely with Move Call arguments.

 SuiJSON::Number with a value less than 256.
 More importantly, we have no way to easily express Move addresses in JSON, so we encode them as hex strings prefixed by

-Additionally, Move supports U128 but JSON doesn't.
+Additionally, Move supports U128 and U256 but JSON doesn't.
 As a result we allow encoding numbers as strings.